To support a 1-month observership in the centres listed below.

 Travel grants are typically meant to support a short observership, which may subsequently lead to a fellowship.
 The above centres also accept EGS Fellowships.
 Other centres can also be considered for an observership, if a motivation for this choice is provided in the application letter.

 Please realize that we are getting more applications than can be met by the available funds.
-Your application will be evaluated at the next meeting of the Education & Research Committee.
+Your application will be evaluated at the next meeting of the Training Support Committee.